 Screw reliability is critical for the overall performance and longevity of products and systems.
 When screws fail, it can result in various problems, including:

-1. Structural Weakness: A failed or loose screw compromises the structural integrity of the assembled components.
-This can lead to instability, weakened load-bearing capacity, and potential system failure.
+1. Structural Weakness -- A failed or loose screw compromises the structural integrity of the assembled components, leading to instability and potential system failure.

 Reading more: